kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	2.5 The application enters the grocery shopping mode screen and the QR Code Scanner closes.

 ###6.
 Pay
-   * **Requirements:** The Pay use case must allow the cashier to verify the accuracy of the bill by pressing the "verify" button, the customer to select a payment method by choosing "Cash", "Credit" or "Debit" and communicating it their selection verbally to the cashier (who selects the correct button on the POS System, the customer to hand the payment medium (cash or card) to the cashier, process the payment,
+   * **Requirements:** The Pay use case must allow the cashier to verify the accuracy of the bill by pressing the "verify" button, the customer to select a payment method by choosing "Cash", "Credit" or "Debit" and communicating it their selection verbally to the cashier (who selects the correct button on the POS System), the customer to hand the payment medium (cash or card) to the cashier, the cashier to process the payment, and the POS System to e-mail the receipt to the customer.

    * **Pre-conditions:** The EZ Shop Application is in grocery shopping mode and the customer has at least one product in their shopping cart in the application.

-   * **Post-Conditions:** The EZ Shop app has produced and displayed a customer QR Code that encodes all customer shopping cart information,   the cashier has scanned the code and decoded the information on the POS System, and the POS System displays all of the information encoded in the QR Code.
+   * **Post-Conditions:** The cashier has verified the contents of the cart match the bill, the customer has paid for the bill, and the POS System has e-mailed the receipt to the customer.

    * **Scenarios:**